wordsmith-ai/hello-wordsmith/README.md

 # Hello Wordsmith

 This is the **Hello Wordsmith** package.
 This is a simple wrapper around the `llama-index CLI` project with some opinionated defaults.
 We aim to provide a "Hello World" experience using Retrieval-Augmented Generation (RAG).
+For more context on what RAG is, tradeoffs and, and a detailed walthrough of this project, see [this The Pragmatic Engineer article](https://newsletter.pragmaticengineer.com/p/rag).

 For detailed information about the `llamaindex-rag` project, visit the [official documentation](https://docs.llamaindex.ai/en/stable/getting_started/starter_tools/rag_cli/).